V381/Metronome/README.md

 Metronome
 =========

-Html metronome, used Backbone with Coffescript and html5 audio api
+HTML5 metronome, used Backbone with Coffescript and HTML5 audio api